-You want tenants who’ll care for your property and fulfil all their obligations.
+You want tenants who will care for your property and fulfil all their obligations.
 Before you sign a tenancy agreement you can gather information about potential tenants, to help you make your decision.

-Before you start collecting information about prospective tenants, make sure you know your responsibilities under the Privacy Act 2020 (‘the Act’).
+Before you start collecting information about prospective tenants, make sure you know your responsibilities under the Privacy Act 2020.
 This Act sets out the rules on what personal information people or agencies can collect and how to store, use, disclose and give people access to their personal information.

 You should only ask for the minimum amount of personal information you need to help you decide who to rent the property to.

-Privacy information for the rental sector(external link) — Office of the Privacy Commissioner
+Rental guidance for landlords(external link) — Office of the Privacy Commissioner

-By asking the right questions from prospective tenants, you can make more informed decisions about if they’re suitable for your rental.
-If you decide they’re not suitable you can look for a different tenant.
+By asking the right questions from prospective tenants, you can make more informed decisions about if they are suitable for your rental.
+If you decide they are not suitable you can look for a different tenant.

-You don’t have to tell a prospective tenant why you’re not going to rent the property to them, but they may appreciate any feedback you can provide.
-You can’t decide who to rent to or whether to continue a tenancy, if your reasons breach the Human Rights Act 1993.
-For example, you can’t turn down a potential tenant because of their ethnicity.
+You do not have to tell a prospective tenant why you are not going to rent the property to them, but they may appreciate any feedback you can provide.
+You cannot decide who to rent to or whether to continue a tenancy, if your reasons breach the Human Rights Act 1993.
+For example, you cannot turn down a potential tenant because of their ethnicity.

 Discrimination